onyudo/cssOnlySite/README.md

 To view the site locally:

 1. Clone this repo to your local machine
-2. OPen the cssOnlySite.html file in the browser of your choice
+2. Open the cssOnlySite.html file in the browser of your choice